 We also believe that therapy and psychiatry are a vital part of the healing process and that God places them in our lives to help us get better.
 They aren’t just okay, they are vital and restorative parts of the journey toward the life that God designed us for.

 We believe that people are meant to live in community.
 We are not made to be alone.
 We are better when we know people and are known by people.
 That is why My Quiet Cave focuses on groups.

 Finally, we believe there is hope.
-We know there is because we have touched and tasted it.
-After living with various mental illnesses and supporting our families through them, we know what it is like to struggle in the midst of mental health challenges, and we know what it feels like to get the right meds, breakthrough in therapy, and look ourselves in the mirror and know that we are valuable and good.
+We know there is because we have touched it and tasted it.
+After living with various mental illnesses and supporting our families through them, we know what it is like to struggle in the midst of mental health challenges, and we know what it feels like to get the right medication, breakthrough in therapy, and look ourselves in the mirror and know that we are valuable and good.